mc-datapacks/en/src/conventions/common_trait.md

 ### Compression Group

-This trait represents an item that can be combined to create a more compact version of itself, and vice versa.
+This trait represents an item that can be combined to create a more compact version of itself and vice versa.

 For example: